 Selling SEO leads is a business model where you capture leads via ranking a website in Google.
 If you want to sell leads, e.g. to financial advisors, then SEO can be a good channel if there is an existing web presence that already ranks.

 Getting a site started for the purpose of lead generation is difficult because SEO always has some run-up period before you can get to see results.
 This model heavily depends on the right niche where companies are willing to pay for leads.
-This typically includes finance, insure, consumer services, utilities and similar.
+This typically includes finance, insurance, consumer services, utilities, and similar industries.
 Make sure to pick the right niche and you understand SEO well if you want to make a business out of selling leads.
-Also, consider that SEO lead generation is a longer-term game.
-Pay-per-click marketing directed to a landing page with optimized lead form might be a way more effective channel for this model.
+Also, consider that search engine lead generation is a longer-term game.
+Pay-per-click marketing directed to a landing page with an optimized lead form might be a way more effective channel for this model.

 The quality of SEO leads depends on two main factors: The quality of incoming traffic and the set-up of the lead capture form.